 Different from your typical “lazy” river, the TeAwa action river moves swimmers quickly along at high speeds through the heart of the volcano and under Krakatau Aqua Coaster, with strong wave effects.
 Unlike Kopiko Wai Winding River, there are no tubes in TeAwa, and all guests must wear life vests.

-If you’re looking for more kid-friendly activities across the resort, be sure to check out our guides on the best rides and attractions for your little ones at both Universal Studios Florida and Islands of Adventure.
+And if you’re looking for more kid-friendly activities across the resort, be sure to check out our guides on the best rides and attractions for your little ones at both Universal Studios Florida and Islands of Adventure.

 - 20 ideas for free or inexpensive entertainment around Orlando